Previous chapter | Index | Next chapter

 “Yes,” Nie Huaisang let out faintly.
 “Well, if—if I may ask you for something.
 Is there a room we can borrow to speak privately?” he asked the unkind tenant across the room.

 With very bad grace, the man led them to a small parlor at the other end of the inn.
-The walls there were moist with rain, the wood eaten throughout.
-Wei Wuxian laid his fingers over a corner and thought he could break their structure apart with a shove of the shoulder.
+The walls there were moist with rain, the wood eaten throughout by rot.
+Wei Wuxian rubbed his fingers over a corner and thought he could break the plaster apart with a shove of the shoulder.

 “Lan Wangji,” Nie Huaisang said nervously once they were alone.
 His gaze kept flickering toward Wei Wuxian, as if he expected him to excuse himself and leave any second.
 Wei Wuxian sat down in front of him and sent him an even smile.
 “Ah, I’m sure you have an idea of why I am here.”